-- 1.8 Cyber risk exposures, however, are under increasing scrutiny due to potential ambiguous terms and conditions regarding cyber coverages of some insurance policies.
-In fact, cyber risk exposures could originate from both affirmative cyber insurance policies or cyber endorsements, for which some exclusions may not be clear, and in relation to insurance policies designed without explicitly taking cyber risk into consideration. - 1.9 Non-affirmative cyber exposure refers to instances where cyber coverage is neither explicitly included nor excluded within an insurance policy.
+- different scope, target, strategy or application. - 1.7 For retail and corporate clients the (re)insurance sector has a key role to play in mitigating the impact of these cyber risks and as such facilitate the transformation of the digital economy and reduce the protection gap.
+Furthermore, cyber insurance is expected to bring additional benefits, by promoting good risk management practices of policyholders and increasing their cyber awareness and cyber products constitute a small but rapidly expanding class of business in the global insurance market. - 1.8 Cyber risk exposures, however, are under increasing scrutiny due to potential ambiguous terms and conditions regarding cyber coverages of some insurance policies.
+In fact, cyber risk exposures could originate from both affirmative cyber insurance policies or cyber endorsements, for which some exclusions may not be clear, and in relation to insurance policies designed without explicitly taking cyber risk into consideration. - 1.9 Non-affirmative cyber exposure (also called "silent cyber") refers to instances where cyber coverage is neither explicitly included nor excluded within an insurance policy.
 If a cyber event materialises, this can lead to potentially significant and unexpected losses across lines of business, ultimately leading to time-consuming, expensive, and unpredictable litigation.
 As experienced during the pandemic situation with regard to Business interruption claims, denial of claim pay-outs in case of uncertainty in coverage could lead to lengthy court cases which could translate into either significant losses for the sector or to a loss of confidence from policyholders.
-Uncertainty as to what is covered could also lead to a mis-match between policyholders' expectations about the estimated coverage and actual pay-outs following cyber incidents. - 1.10 Similar concerns arise with respect to cyber attacks in case they could be qualified as an act of war, as uncertainties regarding the inclusion of such risk in insurance coverage might inhibit the development of robust, socially beneficial cyber insurance markets. - 1.11 The difficulty in identifying non-affirmative cyber exposure and coverage is an issue that requires high attention from both undertakings and supervisory authorities. - 1.12 The importance and the challenge of supervising cyber insurance risk led EIOPA to issue in 2020 the Strategy on Cyber Underwriting.
-One of the priorities envisaged in the strategy was to ensure appropriate cyber underwriting and cyber risk management practices and to establish good supervisory procedures.
-This Supervisory Statement delivers on EIOPA's strategic priorities for the European cyber insurance market with specific reference to non-affirmative cyber risk and sound management of policy wording and presentation of information, as part of EIOPA's broader mission to promote sound technological progress for the benefit of the European Union economy and its citizens, while safeguarding financial stability, market integrity, and investors' protection.
+Uncertainty as to what is covered could also lead to a mis-match between policyholders' expectations about the estimated coverage and actual pay-outs following cyber incidents. - Similar concerns arise regarding the uncertainty of the qualification of cyber attacks as an act of war and consequently wether it would be included in the general war exclusions.
+Uncertainties regarding the definition of an act of war, including cyber risks, and the potential identification of the attackers' source from state or government-related agencies, might inhibit the development of robust, socially beneficial cyber insurance markets. - 1.11 The difficulty in identifying non-affirmative cyber exposure and coverage is an issue that requires high attention from both undertakings and supervisory authorities. - 1.12 The importance and the challenge of supervising cyber insurance risk led EIOPA to issue in 2020 the Strategy on Cyber Underwriting.
+One of the priorities envisaged in the strategy was to ensure appropriate cyber underwriting and cyber risk management practices and to